 It sounds minor, but this small change could revolutionise what I’m able to do on the road bike, which is definitely something to get excited about!

 #2.
-Power output means nothing if you can’t translate it efficiently
+Power output means nothing if you can’t translate it effectively

 A screenshot of my PES score.
-The average score is 64 (amber), but my pedalling efficiency at that moment was poor (red)
+The average score is 64 (amber), but my pedalling effectiveness at that moment was poor (red)

 Before my bike fit, Wattbike sessions at home saw my PES in the red zone with a horrendous score of 47 – about as rubbish as you can get!
 Immediately, following my bike fit in Barney’s studio, I managed a consistent score of 70 and stayed in the green.
 Predictably, once I started to fatigue and the watts increased, my efficiency dropped.
 Handily, as the PES is all trackable in real-time, you can see during training how any changes in your pedalling have a direct effect on your efficiency.